awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

 The symmetric key you wish to use must provide the IAM role in your IAM instance profile for RDS Custom with access to the `kms:Decrypt` and `kms:GenerateDataKey` operations\.
 If you have created a new symmetric key in your account, no changes are required\.
 Otherwise, make sure that your symmetric key's policy can provide access to these operations\.

-For more information on configuring IAM for RDS Custom for Oracle, see [Configure IAM and your VPC](#custom-setup-orcl.iam-vpc)\.
+For more information on configuring IAM for RDS Custom for Oracle, see [Configuring IAM and your VPC](#custom-setup-orcl.iam-vpc)\.

 ## Download and install the AWS CLI<a name="custom-setup-orcl.cli"></a>

 AWS provides you with a command\-line interface to use RDS Custom features\.
 You can use either version 1 or version 2 of the AWS CLI\.

-For information on downloading and installing the AWS CLI, see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv1.html)\.
+For information on downloading and installing the AWS CLI, see [Installing or updating the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)\.

 If you plan to access RDS Custom only from the AWS Management Console, skip this step\.

+If you have already downloaded the AWS CLI for Amazon RDS or RDS Custom for SQL Server, skip this step\.

-## Configure IAM and your VPC<a name="custom-setup-orcl.iam-vpc"></a>
+## Configuring IAM and your VPC<a name="custom-setup-orcl.iam-vpc"></a>

 You can configure your IAM role and virtual private cloud \(VPC\) using either of the following techniques:
 + [Configuring IAM and your VPC using AWS CloudFormation](#custom-setup-orcl.cf) \(recommended\)
-+ Following the manual procedures in [Create your IAM roles manually](#custom-setup-orcl.iam) and [Configure your VPC manually](#custom-setup-orcl.vpc)
++ Following the procedures in [Creating your IAM role and instance profile manually](#custom-setup-orcl.iam) and [Configuring your VPC manually](#custom-setup-orcl.vpc)

 ### Configuring IAM and your VPC using AWS CloudFormation<a name="custom-setup-orcl.cf"></a>